Vispyr/vispyr-cli/README.md

 * Deploys AWS resources showing real-time CloudFormation progress and waits for completion.
 4. **Post-deployment setup**:
 * Gets the deployed infrastructure details.
-* Uses those details to generate the configuration used by Vispyr agent to connect to the [backend](https://github.com/Vispyr/vispyr-backend "Go to Vispyr backend").
+* Uses those details to generate the configuration used by the Vispyr agent to connect to the [backend](https://github.com/Vispyr/vispyr-backend "Go to Vispyr backend").
 * If the user included a domain in its `.env` file, it then shows instructions on how to set up SSL certificates.
 * Tests that the VPC peering and networking are working correctly.
 5. **User information**:
 * Provides URL for accessing Vispyr's dashboard in Grafana's UI.
-* Displays instructions for setting up Agent from folder containing all pertinent configuration.
+* Displays instructions for setting up the Agent from the folder containing all pertinent configuration.

 </details>

 ### Deploying the Vispyr Agent

-Place the `vispyr_agent` folder, mentioned the "Next Steps" of the CLI session, in the root directory of your application (same location as the `package.json`).
+Place the `vispyr_agent` folder, mentioned in the "Next Steps" of the CLI session, in the root directory of your application (same location as the `package.json`).

 Now edit `package.json` and modify the production start command of the application to: